devsdevera/portfolio/README.md

 ## Usage

-1. open up a command line of your choice
+1. Open up a command line of your choice
 2. Navigate to the directory `part2` containing my `DecisionTree.py` program
 3. `part2` also contains `rtg_A.csv` `rtg_B.csv` `rtg_C.csv`
 4. Execute the following commands (copy and paste):